 With proper handling, the longevity of these utensils can be extended.

 - It is recommended to know how to store anodized cookware to prevent dents or scratches.
-You can use pot rack, in cabinet slide out racks, or fix a cabinet space.
+You can use a pot rack, in cabinet slide out racks, or fix a cabinet space.
 Don’t put them on top or inside of other categories of pans or pots.

 - Since they get heated easily, you need to cook over low or medium heat.